b3neter/CostellosAdventure/README.md

 ### Add a World
 Just add a new Folder in the [world folders](https://github.com/b3neter/CostellosAdventure/tree/master/gamelogic/level/). :warning: also here obey the syntax.
 It is `"world"+ consecutive number+"_"+WORLDNAME` :warning:

 now just add the world as new Array in the [worlds.json](https://github.com/b3neter/CostellosAdventure/tree/master/gamelogic/level/worlds.json).
-And add your Levels like above in your Folder for your World
+And add your Levels like above in your Folder for your World.

 ```
 {